brooocifer/SaintCon-2024/README.md

 - BJ
 - Rob
 - Spenze
-- Many of our co-workers and friends who just stopped by
+- Many of our co-workers and friends who just stopped by to help